RAD51C gene

 RAD51C gene Overview

-RAD51C-associated Cancer Risk (Women only) 1, 2, 3, 4, 5, 6, 7, 8, 9
+RAD51C-associated cancer risk (Women only) 1, 2, 3, 4, 5, 6, 7, 8, 9

 • Women with RAD51C mutations have an increased risk for ovarian cancer.
 Although the actual increase in risk is currently estimated to be moderate in size, there are some indications that the risk for ovarian cancer might be higher in families in which there is a past history of ovarian cancer.